juliamendesc/agencia-digital-atlantico/README.md

 # Agência Digital Atlântico

 A collaborative effort between mentor and junior developer to create a stunning landing page for a real client.
+It was deployed in Vercel using Cloudflare for website protection.
+You can view the live version [here](https://www.digitalatlantico.com/).

 ## Overview